EAGrahamJr/pi-kube/README.md

 working around v.
 1.9.x due to increased memory requirements, so I've sadly been limited to Docker `swarm` since.

 Until [k3s](https://k3s.io/) showed up.
-And since it's _so_ new (of this writing), it has some issues that makes it not quite suitable for my internal needs.
-So these are now my `k3s` hacking notes.
+And since it's _so_ new (of this writing), it has some issues that makes it not _quite_ "ready", so these are now my evolving `k3s` hacking notes.

 # Setup
 Just follow the instructions.
 Stupid simple.
 Works great, no monitoring.
 Once the "server" is up, setup an agent